jaabootoo/task-list/README.md

 + Add new tasks one after another easily
 + Toggle a task's status
 + Edit an existing task at any time
-+ Toggle a task as deleted and undelete
++ Toggle a task as deleted and undelete.
++ Deleted tasks are locked and cannot be edited or completed.
 + Tasks persist through session
 + Clear your task list and start new if you must!